xuxianda/saber/README.md

-### English

-#### If the device is a dynamic IP and cannot view the IP address anytime, anywhere, you can use this tool to report the IP to any location you specify
+#### Capture device information and report it to the location you specify

-Currently supports Windows, Linux, and macOS
+Currently supports Windows, Linux, macOS

-Supported reporting IP address information to remote HTTP interface
+Supported reporting IP address information to a remote address (HTTP)

 #### Future plan

-Support reporting of other device information, such as CPU, GPU, Mem, Temp, etc.
-Provide socket, Modbus, and MQTT reporting methods
+Supports reporting of device hardware information (CPU, GPU, Mem, Temp), log files, text, and other data.
+Provide TCP, Modbus, and MQTT reporting methods.
+The captured data is directly inserted into the database or message middleware.